{{ item.label }}: {{ item.title }}

 Eliminating Inappropriate Out of Area Placements in Mental Health

-In this conference we will hear the latest developments and challenges in reducing the use of out of area placements for people with mental health issues.
-There will be varied lineup of speakers from the NHS as well as case study examples of best practice and a lived experience perspective.
+Out of Area Placements (OAPs) are often challenging for people with mental health issues.
+There is evidence that they can be detrimental to treatment especially for children and young adults.
+This conference will share the latest developments and challenges in reducing the use of out of area placements for people with mental health issues, through a confirmed lineup of speakers from the NHS as well as case study examples of best practice and a lived experience perspective.
 Topics will include the latest initiatives, the use of data-driven decision making, and the ethical and legal considerations involved.

 This conference will enable you to: